SteveDunn/Vogen/docs/site/Writerside/topics/Using-with-JSON.md

 # Working with JSON

 <note>
-This documentation is currency incomplete and is being improved.
+This topic is incomplete and is currently being improved.
 </note>

 As well as System.Text.Json (STJ), Vogen also generates the code to work with Newtonsoft.Json (NSJ)